andrewt3000/MachineLearning/neuralNets.md

 #### Learning Rate
 Learning rate (&alpha;) - controls the size of the adjustments made during the training process.
 Typical values are .1, .01, .001.
 Consider these values are relative to your input features which are typically scaled to ranges such as 0 to 1, or -1 to +1.
-if &alpha; is too low, convergance is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.
+if &alpha; is too low, convergence is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.
 The learning rate is often reduced to a smaller number over time.
 This is often called annealing or decay. (examples: step decay, exponential decay)